EloyHunter/FlightCentreTest/README.md

 - API endpoint and baseURL can't change, otherwise the App will not get any JSON.
 I have not implemented a backup solution to just load the JSON from the app bundle and there are no tests yet
 - Some issues with the navigationbar not always displaying the Title as well as the status bar not showing
+- Some compiler warnings from not using the latest pods available

 ## Thoughts and Architecture